 Every year trillions of Nurdles which are tiny plastic pellets are washed up on beaches around the world, along with other plastic waste, bottle caps, fishing net/line, household waste.
 Nurdles are ingested by hundreds of marine species who mistake the toxic waste for food.

-Inspired by the Pre-Raphaelite redheads and an essence of mermaid, this beauty with voluminous hair floating in a turquoise ocean, sheds a plastic tear due to the state of our oceans.
 Nurdles have also been nicknamed ‘Mermaid’s Tears’.
+I needed an essence of mermaid, a beauty with voluminous hair floating in a turquoise ocean.
+Drawn to the paintings of the Pre-Raphaelites I looked upon them for inspiration.
+She sheds a plastic tear due saddened by the state of our oceans.

-An octopus necklace/tattoo hangs around her neck another symbol for the suffocating situation.
-In the middle sits a precious turtle.
+An octopus necklace/tattoo hangs around her neck symbolism for the suffocating situation.
+In the middle sits a turtle jewel.

 DISASTER No 3